 How Are TABOR Revenue Payments Taxed?

-If you have any other questions about TABOR, Colorado tax rates, or need state or federal tax filing, give us a call (303) 317-6111 for a free consultation.
-Boxelder Consulting is a full service tax accounting, bookkeeping, and tax relief firm, and we would be happy to answer any questions you may have.
+If you have any other questions about TABOR, Colorado tax rates, or need state or federal tax filing, give us a call at (303) 317-6111 for a free consultation.
+Boxelder Consulting is a full service tax, accounting, bookkeeping, and tax relief firm, and we were recently named the Best Accounting Team in Denver by Legal Directorate.
+We would be happy to answer any questions you may have!